Barco Escape: Technology

-Barco Escape comprises Auro 11.1 sound format and multi projection system.
+Barco Escape includes Auro 11.1 sound format and a multi-projection system.

 Auro 11.1 is a multichannel sound format supported by Barco and created by Auro Technologies.
-The sound format is an extension of the existing 5.1 surround layer with addition of a five channel height layer and a mono "voice of god" ceiling channel.
-The additional channels allow placement and movement of sound along the horizontal and vertical axis.
+The sound format is an extension of the existing 5.1 surround layer with the addition of a five-channel height layer and a mono "voice of god" ceiling channel.
+The additional channels allow placement and movement of sound along the horizontal and vertical axes.

-The visual presentation is characterized by the addition of two 2.39:1 aspect ratio screens to the side of the main screen to provide a 270 degree panoramic experience, equivalent to an aspect ratio of 7.17:1.
-The two side screens are angled at 45 degree in order to cover peripheral vision, although there is seam visible between the screens.
-Most of the theaters are set up with 30–35 feet main screen with equivalent size side screens.
-The main screen has an UltraHD (not laser) projector running off a 2K DCP and the side screens have Barco DP2K-20C projectors that feed from a separate server.
+The visual presentation is characterized by the addition of two 2.39:1 aspect ratio screens to the side of the main screen to provide a 270-degree panoramic experience, equivalent to an aspect ratio of 7.17:1.
+The two side screens are angled at 45 degrees to cover peripheral vision, although there is a visible seam between the screens.
+Most of the theaters are set up with 30–35 feet main screen with equivalent-sized side screens.
+The main screen has an Ultra HD (not laser) projector running off a 2K DCP and the side screens have Barco DP2K-20C projectors that feed from a separate server.

-The Barco Escape sequences for The Maze Runner were created digitally using the Crytek Engine and integrated with the principal photography shot with Arri Alexa camera.
+The Barco Escape sequences for The Maze Runner were created digitally using the Crytek Engine and integrated with the principal photography shot with Arri Alexa cameras.

-About half of the Barco Escape material for Star Trek Beyond were full CG set-extensions created by Prime Focus in conjunction with Prime Focus-owned VFX studio Double Negative.
+About half of the Barco Escape material for Star Trek Beyond was full CGI set-extensions designed by Prime Focus in collaboration with Prime Focus-owned VFX studio Double Negative.
 The other half was created by Kelvin Optical, an in-house VFX group at Bad Robot, working with Base Effects in China.